 Jenna Giesey was born and raised in the Thumb of Michigan, in a small town called Deckerville, and is studying to become a CDI.
 Jenna joined the Michigan Deaf Association Board of Directors as Treasurer in 2019, and has since become Interim President as of August 2020.
 Her passion for advocacy and community involvement stems from the belief that we must all do our part to improve the world around us by playing to our strengths and working together.
-Jenna is also a public speaker, volleyball coach, media professional, caterer, and mother.
+Jenna is also a freelance marketing consultant, public speaker, volleyball coach, media professional, and mother.

 meet the executive secretary, rachel schulbaum!

 Rachel Schulbaum was born and raised on Long Island, New York.
 She received her Bachelor of Science degree in Clinical Psychology at Rochester Institute of Technology and attained her Master of Arts degree in Clinical Mental Health Counseling at Gallaudet University.
 Rachel has worked in a myriad of settings: An outpatient program for people who struggled with alcohol and drug issues, recidivism, community mental health, and most recently in the school environment.
 She has a strong interest in advocacy, which brought her here to Michigan Deaf Association.
 She currently works at Ciox Health and is a virtual American Sign Language Instructor for LanguageBird.